 General Manager, Southern Region

-John is a proud Yorta Yorta man from Cummrugunja (Our Home), part of the Barmah Forest on the Murray River border region between Victoria and New South Wales.
+John is a proud Yorta Yorta man from Cummrugunja, part of the Barmah Forest on the Murray River border region between Victoria and New South Wales.

 For over 15 years, John worked in the mines in Western Australia, nine of those years with Rio Tinto and six years as a supervisor trainer with Aboriginal Training and Liaison (ATAL).
-John was responsible for heritage clearance, Native Title Land Use Agreements, education and training for employees both within the boundaries of the mine leases and on associated external road, rail, power, water, exploration and rehabilitation sites.
+John adopted a mentoring relationship with many of the trainees ad was exposed to all aspects of tribal life, gaining an intimate knowledge of the Aboriginal culture.

 During his time with ATAL, John passionately trained locals to be “Mine Ready” focusing on the areas of operating dozers, graders, trucks and loaders, and in obtaining heavy vehicle licenses.
 John’s mechanical background allowed him to educate trainees in servicing equipment as well as performing minor repairs and welding.
 All trainees were sourced from local communities in keeping with the Land Use Agreements and many of his students gained lasting employment with either Rio Tinto or through their various supply contractors.
 John and his team maintained a strong focus on safety which resulted in three years Lost Time Injury free.